-- (a) Eligible Participants.
-The Committee may issue or transfer shares of Company Stock to an Officer, Director or Employee under a Restricted Stock Award upon such terms as the Committee deems appropriate. - (b) Selection of Participants/Number of Shares.
-The Committee shall select the Officers, Directors and Employees to receive Restricted Stock Awards and shall determine the number of shares of Company Stock subject to a particular grant in such matter as the Committee determines. - (c) Grant Instrument.
+(a) Eligible Participants.
+The Committee may issue or transfer shares of Company Stock to an Officer, Director or Employee under a Restricted Stock Award, upon such terms as the Committee deems appropriate.

+(b) Selection of Participants/Number of Shares.
+The Committee shall select the Officers, Directors and Employees to receive Restricted Stock Awards and shall determine the number of shares of Company Stock subject to a particular grant in such matter as the Committee determines.

+(c) Grant Instrument.
 Subject to the provisions of the Plan, each Restricted Stock Award granted to a Participant shall be set forth in a Grant Instrument which shall include such terms and conditions as the Board determines, including a vesting schedule and transfer restrictions.
 Each such Grant Instrument shall incorporate the provisions of the Plan by reference.
-The date of the grant of a Restricted Stock Award is the date specified in the Grant Instrument. - (d) Purchase Price.
-The Committee may require the payment by the Participant of a specified purchase price in connection with any Restricted Stock Award. - (e) Vesting Requirements.
+The date of the grant of a Restricted Stock Award is the date specified in the Grant Instrument Instrument.

+(d) Purchase Price.
+The Committee may require the payment by the Participant of a specified purchase price in connection with any Restricted Stock Award.

+(e) Vesting Requirements.
 The restrictions imposed on shares granted under a Restricted Stock Award shall lapse in accordance with the vesting requirements specified by the Committee in the Grant Instrument, provided that the Committee may accelerate the vesting of a Restricted Stock Award at any time.
-Such vesting requirements may be based on the continued employment or service of the Participant with the Company or its Affiliates for a specified time period (or periods) or on the attainment of specified performance goals established by the Committee in its discretion.
-If the vesting requirements of a Restricted Stock Award shall not be satisfied, the Award shall be forfeited and the shares of Common Stock subject to the Award shall be returned to the Company. - (f) Restrictions/Forfeiture.
+Such vesting requirements may be based on the continued employment or service of the Participant with the Company or its Affiliates for a specified price of (or periods) or on the attainment of specified period established by the Committee in its discretion.
+If the vesting requirements of a Restricted Stock Award shall be forfeited and the shares of Common Stock subject to the Award shall be returned to the Company.

+(f) Restrictions/Forfeiture.
 Shares of Company Stock granted under any Restricted Stock Award may not be transferred, assigned or subject to any encumbrance, pledge, or charge until all applicable restrictions are removed or have expired, unless otherwise allowed by the Committee.
 Failure to satisfy any applicable restrictions shall result in the subject shares of the Restricted Stock Award being forfeited and returned to the Company.
 In addition to any otherwise applicable vesting or performance conditions of a Restricted Stock Award, the Committee may specify in a Grant Instrument at the time of the grant of any Restricted Stock Award that the Participant's rights with respect to a Restricted Stock Award shall be subject to cancellation or forfeiture upon the occurrence of certain specified events.
-The Committee may require in a Grant Instrument that certificates representing the shares granted under a Restricted Stock Award bear a legend making appropriate reference to the restrictions imposed, and that certificates representing the shares granted or sold under a Restricted Stock Award will remain in the physical custody of an escrow holder until all restrictions are removed or have expired.
+The Committee may require in a Grant Instrument that certificates representing the shares granted under a Restricted Stock Award will remain in the physical custody of an escrow holder until all restrictions are removed or have expired.